- All lots are parking by permit only.

 Additional Permits may be purchased online at the reduced cost of $10.00 per permit.
 To obtain a second permit, provide proof to District Police that the additional vehicle/s are registered to the same address as the first permitted vehicle.
 For this process we ask that you bring in both vehicle registrations to the District Police Deptartment.

 Non Operating Vehicles

-In the event that your permitted vehicle is non-operative, you may contact District Police for a special two-week temporary pass.
+In the event that your permitted vehicle is non-operative, you may contact the District Police Dept. for a special two-week temporary pass.

-Non-operating Permit Machine In the event a permit machine is not functioning, you may obtain a permit from a permit machine in another lot or by going to the District Police Office in Visalia or the receptionist at the Hanford Center.
+Non-operating Permit Machine In the event a permit machine is not functioning, you may obtain a permit from a permit machine in another parking lot or by going to the District Police Department in Visalia or the receptionist at both the Hanford & Tulare Centers.